-You can use the controller setup Local Network tab to discover Carrier i-Vu® XT or TruVu[TM] devices on a single network.
+You can use the controller setup Local Network tab to discover Carrier TruVu[TM] devices on a single network.
 You can configure them and assign addresses to each one using one of the methods described below.

 NOTE For this discovery tool to work, the controllers must reside on the same subnet and be downloaded with drv_fwex_107-xx-xxxx or later.